mube1/password-generators/README.md

 The model is based on bi-gram, collects a sequence of two characters and calculates probabilities.

 To run the first file:
--Download the Rockyou.txt dataset[here](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt)
+-Download the Rockyou.txt dataset [here](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt)
 -Run the command 'python3 password_generator_v1.py m n' ( n passwords of length m  )

 ## 4-gram model
 This is a better version that is an extention of the first one.
 It is based on 4-gram.
 Some codes are adapted from ...

 ### To train from scratch
--Download the Rockyou.txt dataset[here](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt)
+-Download the Rockyou.txt dataset [here](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt)
 -Adjust the path of Rockyou.txt file in the train file Train_n_gram_password.ipynb

 ### To run already trained